aws-samples/serverless-games-on-aws/Serverless Data Analytics Lab/README.md

 <p align="center"><img src="http://d2a4jpfnohww2y.cloudfront.net/serverless-analytics/kinesis7.png" /></p>

 28. In the **AWS Management Console**, go to **S3** and find the S3 bucket you created earlier in this lab.
 Look at the contents of this S3 bucket.
-You should see data in there that looks similar to this:
+If you drill down into the folders, you should see data in there that looks similar to this:

 <p align="center"><img src="http://d2a4jpfnohww2y.cloudfront.net/serverless-analytics/kinesis8.png" /></p>